-|GE Capital Retail Bank||An online bank that is a subsidiary of GE Capital Corp., the financial services unit of the manufacturing giant.||banking.gecrb.com|
+|GE Capital Retail Bank||The other bank that's a subsidiary of GE Capital Corp.||banking.gecrb.com|

-|CIT Bank||The online consumer bank of CIT Group Inc., which offers financing to small businesses and middle-market companies.||www.bankoncit.com|
+|CIT Bank||The online consumer bank of CIT Group Inc., which offers financing to small- and middle-market companies.||www.bankoncit.com|

 |Colorado Federal Savings Bank||An online bank based in Greenwood Village, Colo.||www.coloradofederalbank.com|

-|Ally Bank||An online bank based in Charlotte, N.C.||www.ally.com|
+|Ally||An online bank based in Charlotte, N.C.||www.ally.com|